Course Number | Time | Location |

 As described in the Section on Late Assignments above, late assignments can be turned in up to two days late without penalty.
 (Think of the due date as a “due date window.”)
 Missed assignments are those that are not turned in by the late due date.
 These assignments will by definition receive below the full score, as detailed below.

-Homework assignments are self-graded.
+Homework assignments are graded on completion only

-Lab grades come from the projects.
+Lab grades come from three sources

 Schedule